ASUQTR-IT/wiki-backup/IT_Doc/Standard/docker-compose.md

 - depends_on: indicates if the service depends on another service, exemple waiting for the db to finish
 - healthcheck: specifies how the service should check for container heath
 - volumes: The folder/files to associate outside:inside the container (start with ./ so we can copy the directories to backups)
+- command: cmd commands to pass the container
 - environment: the env files to pass to the container
 - ports: The ports to open between the server:container.
 We will always specify the home on the serverside ```127.0.0.1:port:containerport```
 - networks : specifies if the services uses a specific network